 Introduction

-The Middle East has been a region marked by political unrest for many decades, where at present more than half of the countries in the region are affected by political violence and armed conflicts (Pettersson et al., 2019).
-The World Health Organization (WHO) recognizes political violence as major threat to public health, which includes various acts of a physical, psychological, or sexual nature aiming to achieve political goals (Krug et al., 2002).
-In the course of chronic and long-term conflicts civilians are substantially affected in different aspects of their lives due to the associated destruction of the economic, socio-cultural, and infrastructures of different types of services (Brennan et al., 2020; Haar & Rubenstein, 2012; Stein et al., 2021).
+The Middle East has been marked by political unrest for many decades.
+At present, over half of the region’s countries are experiencing or are affected by political violence and armed conflicts (Pettersson et al., 2019).
+The World Health Organization (WHO) recognizes political violence as a major threat to public health.
+The definition of political violence includes various acts of a physical, psychological, or sexual nature aimed at achieving political goals (Krug et al., 2002).
+During chronic and long-term conflicts, civilians are substantially affected in different aspects of their lives due to the destruction of their livelihoods, sociocultural networks, infrastructure, and public services (Brennan et al., 2020; Haar & Rubenstein, 2012; Stein et al., 2021).

-Over the years, a well-established body of knowledge has shown that individuals who are exposed to chronic political violence incidents are at high risk for experiencing poor physical and mental health outcomes (Charara et al., 2017; Dar & Deb, 2020; Mahamid et al., 2023).
-Previous studies have shown that long-term and prolonged exposure to political violence (EPPV) is considered one of the most significant risk factors that negatively affects societies’ functioning, resulting in a wide range of psychological complaints including posttraumatic stress symptoms (PTSS), depression, anxiety and psychological distress (Mesa-Vieira et al., 2022; Stein et al., 2021; Veronese et al., 2021).
-For instance, a recent systematic review conducted by Stein et al. (2021) investigated PTSS prevalence among adult civilians from different countries in the Middle East found a significant association between exposure to incidents of political violence, war experiences, and associated human right abuses (i.e., torture, internal and external displacement) with PTSS.
+Over the years, a substantial and well-established body of research has demonstrated that individuals who are exposed to chronic political violence incidents are at high risk for experiencing poor physical and mental health outcomes (Charara et al., 2017; Dar & Deb, 2020; Mahamid et al., 2023).
+According to previous studies, long-term and prolonged exposure to political violence (EPPV) is one of the most significant risk factors that adversely affects societies’ functioning, resulting in a wide range of psychological effects among individuals, including post-traumatic stress symptoms (PTSS), depression, anxiety, and psychological distress (Mesa-Vieira et al., 2022; Stein et al., 2021; Veronese et al., 2021).
+For example, a recent systematic review conducted by Stein et al. (2021) investigating PTSS prevalence among adult civilians in various Middle Eastern countries found a significant association between PTSS and exposure to incidents of political violence, war experiences, and associated human rights abuses (i.e., torture, internal and external displacement).

 1.1.
 Exposure to prolonged political violence (EPPV) and mental health (MH) outcomes: The Palestinian context

-Over the past seven decades Palestinians have been exposed to various forms of political violence by the Israeli military in the occupied Palestinian territories (Batniji et al., 2009; Khatib et al., 2018).
-During the first and second Intifadas (i.e., 1987-1993 and 2000-2005, respectively), over 6,200 Palestinians were killed and more than 65,000 were detained (B’Tselem, 2008).
-On a daily basis, Palestinians have been facing different types of oppression and violence including physical threats, continued arrests and imprisonment, and home destructions, in addition to experiencing other forms of economic hardships and constraints to physical mobility as a result of the ongoing Israel-Palestinian conflict in the region (Wanger et al., 2020).
+Over the past seven decades, Palestinians have been subjected to various forms of political violence by the Israeli military in the occupied Palestinian territories (Batniji et al., 2009; Khatib et al., 2018).
+During the First and Second Intifadas (1987–1993 and 2000–2005, respectively), over 6,200 Palestinians were killed and more than 65,000 were detained (B’Tselem, 2008).
+Palestinians face various types of oppression and violence on a daily basis, including physical threats, arrests and imprisonment, and the destruction of their homes.
+They also experience chronic economic hardships and constraints on their physical mobility due to the region’s ongoing Israel-Palestinian conflict (Wanger et al., 2020).